Hands-on Gear Review

 This is one of the best values of any shoe on the market.
 For $85 you can't go wrong.
 If you buy them too big or they stretch way out, save them for long easy free climbs or the gym.

-Evolv-Elektra is the women's version of the Defy.
-If you love the Defy, the logical higher end upgrade is the Chris Sharma pro model, the Evolv Ponta.
+If you love the Defy, the logical higher end upgrade is the Chris Sharma pro model, the Evolv Pontas 2 $130, or the Evolv Shaman, $150.

 — Chris McNamara